 Selling Art In Local Gift Shops

 Many artists starting to sell their art are filled with excitement and drive.
-They dedicate a large amount of time enhancing their artistic skills, build an artist website or Etsy shop, upload images of their artwork, and wait for the sales to come in.
+They dedicate a large amount of time to enhancing their artistic skills, building an artist website or Etsy shop, uploading images of their artwork, and waiting for the sales to come in.

-After a couple of weeks posting images on social media and still waiting for their first sale, they become discouraged and lose their drive and motivation.
+After weeks of posting images on social media and waiting for their first sale, they become discouraged and lose their drive and motivation.

-Even though there is an abundance of information about tips for selling art, how to sell art prints online, and how to sell art prints on Etsy, they are overlooking the importance of selling art locally.
+Even though there is much information about tips for selling art, how to sell art prints online, and how to sell art prints on Etsy, they are overlooking the importance of selling art locally.

 To be able to sell your art online, you have to build name recognition and brand awareness.

-Building brand recognition is easier to do locally than it does with people you have never met online.
+Building brand recognition is easier locally than with people you have never met online.

-Start with your friends and family, and they will help by talking about your art with their friends.
+Start with your friends and family; they will help by discussing your art with their friends.